When Is A Special Needs Trust Needed?

 What Is a Special Needs Trust?

-It is a specialized trust for sole benefit of a person who is disabled.
+An SNT is a specialized trust for sole benefit of a person who is disabled.
+It contains assets that belonged to the disabled individual.
 It restricts the use of the money to supplemental needs, and not for support, so that the trust’s disabled beneficiary can be eligible for benefits such as SSI, Medicaid, or programs of the Division of Developmental Disabilities (DDD).

 How is a Special Needs Trust made?